Insights

 For Audio, embedders like Amazon Nova Multimodal Embedding and CLAP vectorize audio signals directly, preserving tonal and temporal features.
 The alternative is transcription followed by text embedding which reduces cost but discards non-verbal information.
 Transcription works for meeting summaries.
 Direct audio embedding is preferable when tone or delivery carries meaning.

-In the case of video models like VLM2Vec-V2 capture both spatial content (what appears in frames) and temporal patterns (how content changes across frames).
-This remains emerging technology.
-Most production implementations extract keyframes and process them as images.
+For video, models like VLM2Vec-V2 capture both spatial content (what appears in frames) and temporal patterns (how content changes across frames).
+This remains emerging technology, so most production implementations extract keyframes and process them as images.

 Our suggested approach